OpenTreeOfLife/git_wrap_opentree/README.md

 It is one of the packages that used to make up a part of [peyotl](https://github.com/OpenTreeOfLife/peyotl).
-This package probably not of great use to external developers by itself, it is a prerequisite for the Open Tree of Life softward.
+This package probably not of great use to external developers by itself, it is a prerequisite for the Open Tree of Life software.

+[pygit2](https://github.com/libgit2/pygit2) is doing most of the heavy lifting here.
+This package just provides terse methods for some git operations that Open Tree uses frequently.

 Instructions
 ------------